nextcloud/documentation/developer_manual/app/api.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

-Owncloud currently has a ton of static methods which is a very bad thing concerning testability.
-Therefore the appframework comes with an API abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the appframework app at :file:`core/api.php`.
+ownCloud currently has a ton of static methods which is a very bad thing concerning testability.
+Therefore the appframework comes with an :php:class:`OCA\\AppFramework\\Core\\API` abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the appframework app at :file:`core/api.php`.

 If you find yourself in need to use more ownCloud internal static methods, add them to the API class in the appframework directory, like: